 Former Gender Minorities member and emcee Nat Armstrong said the struggles transgender people face are prevalent in Fredericton, from accessing healthcare to being harassed or accosted in the street.

-Bateman said it’s crucial to promote community between cis-gendered allies and members of the transgender, non-binary and two-spirited communities.
+Armstrong said it’s crucial to promote community between cis-gendered allies and members of the transgender, non-binary and two-spirited communities.

 “We shouldn’t have to wait until Nov.
 20 each year to celebrate our resilience, our vibrancy, our creativity, find joy and strengthen each other.”